CHYMANNI

 I. Born of Bark and Sky

-There, they discovered a stillness between chaos—a balance between motion and meaning.
+There, between thunder and silence, they discovered a stillness hidden inside motion.
+A balance between effort and ease.
 They built temples from stone and vine.
-They watched the stars spin.
-And in silence, they began to train.
+They watched the stars spin above shifting mist.
+And in quiet patience, they began to train.

 II.
-The Balance of Two Tails: Humor & Harmony
+The Balance of Two Tails: Humor and Harmony

-Chymanni believe every being has two tails—one wild and one wise.
+Chymanni believe every being is born with two tails—one wild, one wise.

 Mischief sharpens perception.